lapnd/DistributedK8SCluster/README.md

 Make sure the Proxmox machine has a valid hosts file.
 Importatly, ensure `ping localhost` works.
 If it doesn't, add an entry for `localhost` to the `/etc/hosts` file.

-Ensure each machine has a useful hostname, as this will become an addressable name on the Netmaker VPN.
-You can change it with `hostnamectl set-hostname {name-here}`.
+Ensure each machine has a useful hostname, as this will become an addressable name on the Netmaker VPN. **Make sure these hosts do not have the '.' character in their names, or it may break provisioning scripts.** You can change it with `hostnamectl set-hostname {name-here}`.
 Before seting up the VPN, install wireguard libraries with `apt install wireguard-dkms`.
 This ensures `netclient` has all the software it needs without it overwriting libraries Proxmox needs.
 Then add the hypervisor to the VPN on the appropriate network by following [these instructions](https://docs.netmaker.org/netclient.html).

 ## Create a master node

-#### Create a VM template
+### Create a VM template

 Before creating a master node, we need to create a template on Proxmox.
 This template will have VPN already configured, as well as a lot of necesarry provisioning to run Kubernetes.
 Additionally, using a template means that spining up a new VM takes seconds insteads of ~10 minutes.
 To create the template: